Alliantum/odoo_mail_attachments/readme/CONFIGURATION.md

 5. Continuing with more extra options, we can for instance attache static files in a couple of ways, one for adding to your email attachments that were already loaded in Odoo, or to upload on the fly a new one that really suits you.

-6. And finally, there's a powerful way of attaching files based on the language of one of the related records of the corrent object (images that includes text, Terms and Conditions, or any other kind of document).
+6. And finally, there's a powerful way of attaching files based on the language of one of the related records of the correct object (images that includes text, Terms and Conditions, or any other kind of document).
 You can think of it like, again, in a SO, when we need to attach some file in the language of our customer.
 Let's say, that in out Sales Order, our Customer has set `Language` to French, in such a case, our configuration line will look like this:

 <div align="center" style="margin: 2rem;">
     <img src="../static/description/attach_languages.png" width="90%" style="border-radius: 5px;">